0w5/tt_sky26a_analog_prj/README.md

 # A Temperature Sensor with Delta-sigma Modulator

 ## Overview
 This experimental project demonstrates a sensing circuit with a bandgap reference (BGR), a delta-sigma modulator (DSM), and a simple decimation filter.
-A BGR generates a proportional-to-absolute-temperature (PTAT) voltage for temperature sensing.
-Then, a first-order 1-bit continuous-time DSM converts the analog PTAT voltage into a digital bitstream.
-This circuit cannot calculate the absolute temperature due to process variations.
+The BGR generates a proportional-to-absolute-temperature (PTAT) voltage for temperature sensing.
+A first-order 1-bit continuous-time DSM then converts the analog PTAT voltage into a digital bitstream.
+This circuit cannot determine the absolute temperature due to process variations.
 Hence, chip-by-chip calibration measurements and off-chip calculations are required.
 Instead of a conventional CIC filter, a ripple-counter-based decimation filter is experimentally implemented.
 This filter occupies a small area at the cost of reduced bit depth and throughput.
 An analog multiplexer connects the unbuffered BGR and PTAT voltages to an analog pin.
 This allows the DSM input and internal reference voltage to be overridden by an external voltage source for debugging.
+This project was submitted to Tiny Tapeout SKY26a. [https://tinytapeout.com](https://tinytapeout.com/chips/ttsky26a/)

 ### General Specifications
 - Technology: SKY130A